Exact Results in D=2 Supersymmetric Gauge Theories

 \subsection{Vortex Matrix Model}

 The moduli space $\cM_{\text{vortex}}^{\{p_i\},k}$ of configurations with $k$ vortices admits an ADHM-like construction, which can be understood as the supersymmetric vacua of a certain gauged matrix model preserving two supercharges \cite{Yoshida:2011au,Hanany:2003hp,Kim:2012uz}.
 The relevant representations of the supersymmetry algebra can be obtained from the dimensional reduction of $N=(2,0)$ supersymmetry in two dimensions.
 This gauged matrix model involves one $U(k)$ vector multiplet $\Phi=(\varphi, \l, \bar{\l} , D)$, and is coupled to one adjoint chiral multiplet $\cX=(X,\chi)$, $N$ fundamental chiral multiplets $\cI = (I , \mu)$, $N_F - N$ anti-fundamental chiral multiplet $\cJ=(J, \n)$ and $\antiNF$ fundamental fermi multiplets $\Xi=(\xi,G)$.
-The matrix model preserves three global symmetry groups $U(1)_R$, $U(1)_J$ and $U(1)_A$, which can be identified as the $R$-symmetry group, the rotational symmetry group $J$ and the axial $R$-symmetry group of the given two-dimensional theory, respectively.
+The matrix model preserves three global symmetry groups $U(1)_R$, $U(1)_J$ and $U(1)_A$, which can be identified as the $R$-symmetry group, the rotational symmetry group $J$ and the axial $R$-symmetry group of the given two dimensional theory, respectively.
 As mentioned before, $U(1)_A$ may suffers from an axial anomaly.
 Under these three $U(1)$ symmetry groups, the supercharges $Q$ and $\bar Q$ have charges $(-1,+1,-1)$ and $(+1,-1,-1)$.
 For later convenience, we summarize global and gauge charges of the matrix model variables in the table below.

-Here the $U(1)_\varepsilon$ symmetry group can be identified as a twisted rotational symmetry group $J+R/2$ of the two-dimensional theory.
+Here the $U(1)_\varepsilon$ symmetry group can be identified as a twisted rotational symmetry group $J+R/2$ of the two dimensional theory.
 Note that the complex scalar field $X$ represents the position of the $k$ vortices while $I$ and $J$ represent orientation modes.
 The supersymmetric vacuum equation with a positive FI parameter $r \sim 1/g^2 >0$ is given by